-The 8 best video editing software for Mac at a glance
+The 7 best video editing software for Mac at a glance (2026)

 SoftwareBest forHighlightPrice

-DaVinci ResolveHigh-quality video productionAdvanced color grading and real-time team collaborationFree | $295 for the Studio version
+DaVinci ResolveHigh-quality video productionAdvanced color grading and real-time team collaborationFree | $295 (one-time purchase)

-Final Cut ProAdvanced usersOptimized for macOS with advanced media organization tools$299.99 (one-time purchase)
+Final Cut ProAdvanced usersOptimized for macOS with advanced media organization tools$299.99 (one-time) | $6.99/monthly

 Apple iMovieBeginnersPre-installed on Mac, simple and intuitive interfaceFree

-LightworksBoth novice and seasoned video editorsMulti-point editing with advanced trimming toolsFree | Plans start at $9.99/month
+LightworksBoth novice and seasoned video editorsMulti-point editing with advanced trimming toolsFree | Plans start at $9.99/monthly

-Adobe Premiere RushMobile editing & social media creatorsCross-device syncing and simple mobile editingFree | $9.99/month or $99.99 per year
+Adobe Premiere RushMobile editing & social media creatorsCross-device syncing and simple mobile editingFree | $9.99/monthly or $99.99/yearly

 How did we review these apps?

-• User interface: The intuitiveness and cleanliness of the software’s UI, ensuring tools are easily accessible and workflows are seamless.
+• User interface -- The intuitiveness and cleanliness of the software’s UI, ensuring tools are easily accessible and workflows are seamless.

 1. DaVinci Resolve